carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 Carbon will likely start in a state where most safety checks are done at runtime.
 However, runtime detection of safety violations remains expensive.
-In order to make as many safety checks as possible available to developers, Carbon will adopt a strategy based on multiple build modes that target key use-cases.
+In order to make as many safety checks as possible available to developers, Carbon will adopt a strategy based on three build modes that target key use-cases.

 #### Debug

 The debug build mode targets developers who are iterating on code and running tests.
 It will emphasize detection and debugability, especially for safety issues.

 It needs to perform well enough to be run frequently by developers, but will make performance sacrifices to catch more safety issues.
 This mode should have